 Bimal, 55, now works as a night watchman, falling into the “Other” occupation category.
 After 30 years as a fisherman, his body can no longer handle daily labor, but he must keep working.
 I went from mastering the river to watching over empty buildings, he says.
 His sons have become auto-rickshaw drivers, continuing the family's shift away from their traditional livelihood.
 “Fishing was our identity.
 These new jobs just stop us from starving - they don't feed who we are.”

-These observation validate the point that the abandonment of the fishery sector is not necessarily an upwardly mobile sector, but rather a displacement phenomenon.
+These observations validate the point that the abandonment of the fishery sector is not necessarily an upwardly mobile sector, but rather a displacement phenomenon.
 The community is trapped in low-skilled, unstable jobs that can only be sustained by the low skills that provide just survival and the families are no longer secure as they do not have a clear indication on how to get a better paying job that can enable them have a better future.

 3.3 Housing Conditions and Financial Access

-The physical conditions of living and absence of capital also reflect on how the community is marginalized.
+The physical conditions of living and the absence of capital also reflect on how the community is marginalized.
 The huge population (86.7%) as shown in figure 1 resides in poor housing.
 The survey also discovered that there was a lack of access to formal credit that was severe.
 The astonishing fact was that 90 percent of the respondents used personal savings or informal means to purchase their fishing equipment and only a small percentage (1 out of 10) had used NGO credit.
-They had all been denied the borrowing by formal banking institutions, which further strengthened their financial weaknesses.
+They had all been denied borrowing by formal banking institutions, which further strengthened their financial weaknesses.
 The housing conditions demonstrate low economic conditions of the community.
-Out of the 150 households, 60% of them live in semi-permanent or kacha houses constructed along the bamboo, tin or any kind of temporary housing.
+Out of the 150 households, 60% of them live in semi-permanent or katcha houses constructed along the bamboo, tin or any kind of temporary housing.
 Permanents (pacca) houses are only 13% in number.
 Mobile phones are the most widespread in terms of assets, but very few people own any higher-technology household equipment such as refrigerators.
 There is also limited access to electricity.
 The village level health service and sanitation facilities are not good, and many families are exposed to the dangers of diseases and inappropriate living conditions.

 Figure 1.
 Housing Conditions of Fishermen